Abed-Al/Capstone/README.md

 ## Cleaning & Processing

-Used cleaning and EDA To extract most useful data, by:
+Used cleaning To extract most useful data, by:
     - Identifying variables relevant to modelling, and which to drop.
     - Interpreting continuous and categorical features.
     - Creating more model-friendly feature names.
     - Exploring opportunities for new feature creation.
     - Looking for erroneous, duplicated or missing data.

-## Exploratory Data Analysis
+## Exploratory Data Analysis (EDA)
-png.png ![](png.png)
+     To look at data and identify obvious errors, as well as better understand patterns within the data, detect outliers or anomalous events, find interesting relations among the variables. png.png ![](png.png)

 ## Techniques used: